jamalansari84/99Qit2020/README.md

-# Installation

-After downloading the file from Themeforest, You will find SuperProps.zip file.
-Then unzip the SuperProps.zip and run the following commands on SuperProps folder to get started with the project.
+# Installation After cloning the repo , You will find  the following commands useful on the QIT LP (99Qit2020) folder to get started with the project.

 ```
 yarn